gui2de/ppol768-spring23/Individual Assignments/Fan Serenity/week-10/README.md

 ## Part 1: Calculating required sample sizes and minimum detectable effects

+[
+Construct unbiased regression models to estimate the treatment parameter, and run these regressions at various sample sizes.

+Calculate the "power" of these regression models, defined as "the proportion of regressions in which p<0.05 for the treatment effect".
+Based on this definition, find the "minimum sample size" required to obtain 80% power for regression models with and without the non-biasing controls.

 ![Beta_FixedPop_Graph](beta_graph_fixed.png)
+]

+I employ the same Data Generating Process (DGP) as from the W9 assignment, as applied to the simulation of a cluster RCT rehabilitation program for manual scavengers, subjected to an exogenous mechanization of their (sanitation) labor.
+The dependent variable is income (in INR, i.e. rupees), while the independent variables are the treatment (an employment matching & certification program), years of education, years spent working in manual scavenging, door-to-door transit time (from household to city centre), and an indicator variable for gender (female=1, male=0).
+Randomization occurs at the panchiyat (village) / municipality level, i.e. we work with the Uttar Pradesh government to decide, within our 3 pilot districts of Budaon, Shahjahanpur, and Farrukhabad, which villages receive mechanized de-sludging machines.
+For the purpose of this code, we vary and iterate the number of districts as 1, 2, 3, 4, 6, 8, 11, 16, 23, 32, 45, 64 (in half-unit-exponential increments) - noting that in reality, UP contains 75 districts.
+Each district in turn is assumed to contain 10 villages/municipalities, of which each village/municipality contains 10 households, such that N increments as N = 100, 200, 300, 400, 600, 800, ... , 6400.

+I calculate 5 different regressions of increasing complexity:
+* Model 1 (Base binary):
+income = Beta_0 + Beta_1 * treatment
+* Model 2 (Add village indicators):
+income = Beta_0 + Beta_1 * treatment + Beta_2 * village_1 + ... + Beta_j * village_j, where j is the number of villages, and hence there will be j village indicators.
+* Model 3 (Add confounder, years worked in manual scavenging): income = Beta_0 + Beta_1 * treatment + Beta_2 * village + ... + Beta_j * village_j + scav
+* Multivariate (Add covariate, transit time): income = Beta_0 + Beta_1 * treatment + Beta_2 * village + ... + Beta_j * village_j + scav + transit_time
+* Multivariate (Add covariate, years of education): income = Beta_0 + Beta_1 * treatment + Beta_2 * village + ... + Beta_j * village_j + scav + transit_time + educ

+Results of the power calculations corresponding to each regression are shown in the tables below.
+The 'minimum sample size' required to attain the power criterion of 0.8 (80%) is found as follows:

+* Model 1: Approximately N=1100 (Power=0.788)
+* Model 2: Ranging between N=[1600, 2300], i.e. Power=[0.700, 0.852]
+* Model 3: Ranging between N=[1600, 2300], i.e. Power=[0.710, 0.854]
+* Model 4: Ranging between N=[1600, 2300], i.e. Power=[0.722, 0.864]
+* Model 5: Approximately N=1600, i.e. Power=0.788

 * Regression 1: Power Calculations
 |   N    | Power |  Std. err. | 95% CI, Lower | 95% CI, Upper |